Daughter fears carers infected her father with coronavirus | ITV News

 The daughter of a man in hospital with Covid-19 is questioning the role care staff might have played in infecting her 79-year-old father.

 Darry Cropper, from Jedburgh, has been receiving daily visits at home from care provider SB Cares since March, after being diagnosed with dementia.NHS Borders and Scottish Borders Council confirmed there was a coronavirus outbreak in Jedburgh in which 26 cases had been identified.
-They said it was associated with home care services provided by SB Cares and that care workers are among those infected.Both Darry and his wife Trish have now also tested positive for Covid-19.
+They said it was associated with home care services provided by SB Cares and that care workers are among those infected.Five SB Cares staff and seven clients have now tested positive.Both Darry and his wife Trish have now also tested positive for Covid-19.

 On Sunday, they were both admitted to hospital.
 ITV Border have spoken to Darry's daughter, Shirely Aspin, who is concerned there has been transmission between staff and clients.